As an employer, you will need to take action to manage the risks if your workers:

 If the risk cannot be prevented, then the risk of an injury must be adequately controlled.
 There is a general hierarchy of controls that needs to be considered as follows:

-- The control of exposure at source, eg having a clinical waste policy which ensures safe collection, storage, transport and final disposal of waste.
+- the control of exposure at source, for example having a clinical waste policy which ensures safe collection, storage, transport and final disposal of waste

-- Where adequate control of exposure cannot be achieved by other means, provision of suitable personal protective equipment (PPE) in addition to the measures required by (a) and (b) above.
+- where adequate control of exposure cannot be achieved by other means, provision of suitable personal protective equipment (PPE) in addition to the measures set out above

 The hierarchy reflects the fact that eliminating and controlling risk by using physical engineering controls and safeguards is more dependable than relying solely on systems of work.